 TECRE connects academic research with real-world implementation, with a focus on sustainable energy solutions for Puerto Rico.

-The symposium on October 28th, 2026 marks the starting point for building a coordinated circular battery economy.
+The symposium—tentatively scheduled for November 5th and 6th, 2026—marks the starting point for building a coordinated circular battery economy.

 We invite: